@polar-sh/better-auth

 Webhooks Plugin

-The Webhooks plugin can be used to capture incoming events from your Polar organization.
+The webhooks plugin can be used to capture incoming events from your Polar organization.

 const auth = betterAuth({